 This article was originally published in July 2017 but since Government came up with so many changes, we’ve removed most of the out-dated content from this article.

 Below is the latest update as on 22 Feb 2018.
 According to a note prepared by PwC, GSTN has made the following key changes in the process of filing GSTR 3 B as below:

 1) Tax payment – Earlier, a taxpayer was required to Submit the return to ascertain the tax liability amount.
 Post submission, no changes were allowed.
 Now, the tax liability to be paid in cash/ credit will be shown before submitting the return.

 2) Challan generation – Tax payment challan can now be auto-generated after offsetting the input tax credit available in credit ledger.
-Taxpayer, however, has an option to edit the credit amount to be utilised and not to consider the system generated credit utilisation.
-Earlier, the assessee had to manually fill in the credit utilisation amount and generate the challan.
+Taxpayer, however, has an option to edit the credit amount to be utilized and not to consider the system generated credit utilization.
+Earlier, the assessee had to manually fill in the credit utilization amount and generate the challan.

 3) Download facility of draft return – A new feature of downloading draft return at any stage has been provided to verify the saved details offline.